citelao/sensible/passwords.md

 This makes it hard to calculate a password's "true" entropy.

 For example, what if you use your aunts' names for all your passwords? `Natalie`, for example.
 A hacker assuming you are using a capitalized 7-letter word has 8 trillion possibilities---apparently your password has almost 33 bits of entropy!
 But a hacker might include common names in their dictionary.
 Natalie is one of the 200 most common names; only about 8 bits of entropy there.

-And if your little brother wants to vandalize your Facebook, they may know to try only immediate family members: maybe 30 people (5 bits) to try?
+And if your little brother wants to vandalize your Facebook, he may know to try only immediate family members: maybe 30 people (5 bits) to try?

 That's why, when doing calculations, we like to assume that an attacker knows *everything* about how the password was chosen, except for the random step.